Skip to main content

 latency_ms = int((time.time() - start) * 1000)

-# 4. Report metrics (fire-and-forget to not block the response)
+# 4. Report metrics (fire-and-forget with retries)

 payload = {